Uniformizing Gromov hyperbolic spaces with Busemann functions

 for $t \in I$. \end{defn}

-When the value of $c$ is implied by context we will shorten this to just saying that the parametrization $\eta$ is adapted to $b$.
-The inclusion of $0$ in the domain of $\eta$ will be vital for our applications.
-For a geodesic triangle $\Delta = \omega xy$ the existence of a parametrization of the side $xy$ that is $c$-adapted to $b$ is just a reformulation of the conclusions of Lemma \ref{compute Busemann} with the constant $c = \kappa$.
-To be more precise, one obtains this parametrization by inverting the restriction of the tripod map to the edge $xy$ of $\Delta$ and identifying the corresponding pair of half-lines $L_{2} \cup L_{3}$ with $\R$ in the appropriate orientation, sending $o$ to the origin in $\R$.
+The inclusion of $0$ in the domain of $\gamma$ will be vital for our applications.
+When the value of $c$ is implied by context we will often shorten the terminology to just saying that the parametrization $\gamma$ is adapted to $b$.

-We conclude this section by constructing adapted parametrizations under the rough starlikeness hypothesis of Theorem \ref{unbounded uniformization}.
-We emphasize that the points $x$ and $y$ in the lemma need not be the vertices of a geodesic triangle $\Delta$ with a third vertex at $\omega$.
+For $b \in \hat{\mathcal{B}}(X)$ with basepoint $\omega$ we will construct adapted parametrizations for geodesics joining any two points $x,y \in X \cup \p_{\omega} X$ under an assumption similar to the rough starlikeness hypothesis of Theorem \ref{unbounded uniformization}.
+We emphasize that the points $x$ and $y$ in the lemma need not always be the vertices of a geodesic triangle $\Delta$ with a third vertex at $\omega$.